syncfusion-content/maui-docs/MAUI/TreeView/Item-height-customization.md

 {% endtabs %}

 ## Customize Item height using `QueryNodeSize` event
- The TreeView allows customizing the height of the items using `QueryNodeSize` event.
-This event is raised whenever the item comes into view and triggered with `QueryNodeSizeEventArgs`.
+The TreeView allows customization of the height of the items using the `QueryNodeSize` event.
+This event is raised whenever the item comes into view and is triggered with `QueryNodeSizeEventArgs`.

 The `SfTreeView.QueryNodeSize` event provides the following arguments:

  * `Node` : This argument contains the `TreeViewNode` and data associated with it.
  * `Height` : This argument contains the default item height of the queried item and can be set with desired size.
  * `Handled` : Decides whether the specified or measured height can be set to the item or not.
 The default value is `false`.
 When this property is not set, the decided height will not set to the item.
- * `GetActualNodeHeight` : This method will return the measured height of the node item based on content loaded in it.
+ * `GetActualNodeHeight` : This method will return the measured height of the node item based on the content loaded in it.

 ### Customize specific item height using custom value

-The TreeView allows customizing the height of the specific item by setting the custom value directly to the `Height` argument which is available in `QueryNodeSizeEventArgs`.
+The TreeView allows customization of the height of a specific item by directly setting the custom value to the `Height` argument, which is available in `QueryNodeSizeEventArgs`.

 {% tabs %}
 {% highlight xaml %}